 In the UK, setting and streaming are more common in secondary school than in primary school.

-1. The impact of setting and streaming is 0 months progress, on average, with lower impacts for low attaining pupils.
+1. The impact of setting and streaming is 0 months progress, on average, with worse outcomes for low attaining pupils.
 The evidence around setting and streaming is limited.
 Schools may consider other approaches to targeting learning effectively for pupils (e.g. small group or one to one tuition).

-2. If schools choose to use setting and streaming is is vital to consider how the approach will enables more effective teaching for all pupils, including lower attaining pupils.
+2. If schools choose to use setting and streaming it is vital to consider how the approach will enable more effective teaching for all pupils, including lower attaining pupils.
 For example, carefully considering how to allocate teachers appropriately to different sets.

 3. It is important to ensure that all pupils follow a challenging curriculum, including lower attaining pupils.
 Ensuring flexibility in grouping arrangements, and regular monitoring of learning will minimise the risk of misallocation for pupils that learn at different rates.

 4. Making informed choices about the allocation of pupils to groups is important.
 For example, there is some evidence of pupils being disadvantaged by their relative age within a year group or through subconscious bias on the basis of race or class.

 On average, pupils experiencing setting or streaming make similar progress to pupils taught in mixed attainment classes.
 The evidence suggests that setting and streaming has a small negative impact on low attaining learners, and a small positive impact for higher attaining pupils.
 There are exceptions to this pattern, with some variation between studies.
 Overall, the effects are negligible, and it appears that setting or streaming is not an effective way to raise attainment for most pupils.